All Episodes

 And I was surprised to hear that Sean Lin actually was a student at the time.

-Purposefully backed up in order to run over the head of a student who had fallen behind the tank.
+And he told me that he actually watched as a tank, can you believe this, purposefully backed up in order to run over the head of a student who had fallen behind the tank.

-And he was telling me about how shocking it was to witness no doubt something as horrific as that.
+And he was telling me about how shocking it was to witness, no doubt, something as horrific as that.

-And I I asked Sean, what was it that led you to join the protest in the first place?
+And I asked Sean, what was it that led you to join the protest in the first place?

 Because, you know, as a student, he wasn't being taught about freedom.